Innovation to Market A 2025 Summer I (UCSD)

 GROUP PROJECT

-• The group assignments will be graded as a group.
-Each group will be responsible for interim group assignments and a final presentation and a short business plan.
+• Each group will be responsible for interim group assignments and a final pitch.
 The templates for these assignments are on Canvas.

 GRADING